plausible/docs/docs/landing-page.md

 Further down the "**My Sites**" page, you have the search box on the left so you can quickly find a site and the "**+ Add a website**" button on the right so you can [add a new site](add-website.md) to your account.

+## Website settings

 The rest of the "**My Sites**" page features all your sites.
 To give you a quick overview, we display the number of visitors in the last 24 hours next to each site.
-There's also a graph of each site for a quick overview of the traffic and a comparison to the previous period so you can see the trend.
+There's also a graph of each site for a quick overview of the traffic and a comparison to the previous 24 hour period so you can see the trend.

-You can click on any website to enter [its stats dashboard](guided-tour.md) or you can click on the "**Settings**" icon on the right-hand side of the domain name to enter the [website settings section](website-settings.md).
+You can click on any website to enter [its stats dashboard](guided-tour.md) or you can click on the menu icon on the right-hand side of the domain name and choose "**Settings**" to enter the [website settings section](website-settings.md).
+That's where you can add team members, create custom events, set up funnels and more.

 There are a couple of keyboard shortcuts that you can use on the "**My Sites**" page.
 You can press `/` to start a search or press the `Esc` key to clear the search.
 For more shortcuts that you can use on the dashboard itself, take a look at [this list](keyboard-shortcuts.md).

+## Pin your most-used sites for quick access

+You can pin sites that you want to feature at the top of your sites page.
+You can pin up to nine sites.
+The most recently pinned site will automatically appear at the top of your list, helping you organize your dashboards by how often you use them.

+To pin a site, click on the menu icon on the right-hand side of the domain name and then choose "**Pin Site**".
+To unpin a site, click on the menu icon on any of your pinned sites and then choose "**Unpin Site**".

+Your pinned sites will also show up in the site switcher list that you can see within each dashboard by clicking on the site name in the top left.
+You can navigate between the sites in the site switcher list using keyboard shortcuts 1 to 9.